Lucky birthstones for August born according to Chinese zodiac

 Vietnamese peridot: One of the significant sources worldwide, Vietnam has a variety named after it.
 It was discovered very recently in the 1990s and has since risen to wide prominence in the market.

-If you’re on the lookout for gemstones in Hong Kong, the city has you covered with plenty of options.
-Visit e-commerce platforms like Omsa, All About You, and Moon Conversations to grab your pick.
+If you’re on the lookout for gemstones in India, the city has you covered with plenty of options.
+Visit e-commerce platforms like Kesya Jaipur, Trollbeads and Zariin to grab your pick.

 Frequently Asked Questions (FAQs)